DrafaKiller/Markdown-dart/README.md

 # Markdown

-A simple Markdown parser for Dart.<br>
+A simple-setup Markdown syntax parser for Dart.
 Create your own custom Markdown syntax.

 ## Features

-* Attach placeholder replacements to your Markdown syntax
+* Simple Markdown syntax setup
-* Simple to create and setup a Markdown syntax
+* Generic Markdown-base for any use-case
-* Easily improvable and extendable, with better organization
+* Apply the Markdown to any text
-* Generalized for most use cases
+* Attach placeholders to modify the input

 ## Getting started